privisi/Java-Eclipse-Teaching/README.md

 Exercises for this week:

-1. Change the game we made this week
+1. Change the game we made this week.

-2. Write a program that fills an array
+2. Write a program that fills an array.

   int[] minusNumbers = new int[1000]
   Use a for loop to fill the array from 1000 to 1